Skip to content

 See Countries & Zones for setup.

 A plain WooCommerce coupon can only apply a simple discount.
-Dino’s coupon-activated discounts can also include targeting (roles, products, spend thresholds), upsell messages, cart labels, scheduling, and the full reward flexibility of the wizard.
+Dino's coupon-activated discounts can layer the full rule editor on top: customer targeting, zones, schedules, the rich reward structures (tiers, BOGO, bundles), and any other conditions.
 The customer experience is the same — they enter a code — but the logic behind it is far more powerful.

 Targeting a category automatically includes any products you add to that category later — you don't need to update the discount when your catalogue changes.

-Section titled “Why some discount types don’t have product targeting”
+Section titled “Why some discount types behave differently”

 The answer comes down to where the discount is applied:

-Order-level discounts (% Off Order, Fixed $ Off Order) reduce the cart total as a whole.
-Product targeting on these controls eligibility — whether the discount fires — but the reward itself lands on the order, not individual items.
-For example, you can make “10% off orders” require that the cart contains at least one item from a specific category, but the 10% applies to the entire order total.
+Order-level discounts (% off the cart, Fixed amount off the cart) reduce the cart total as a whole.
+Item scope on these controls eligibility — whether the discount fires — but the reward itself lands on the order, not individual items.
+For example, you can make "10% off orders" require that the cart contains at least one item from a specific category, but the 10% applies to the entire order total.

-Product-level discounts (Volume, Buy X Get Y, Bundle, Product % Off, Category Sale) operate directly on line items.
-Product targeting is built into their core logic — the discount only applies to the qualifying items, leaving other cart items untouched.
+Product-level discounts (Volume, Buy A get B, Cross-product BOGO, Mix & Match bundle, % off a category) operate directly on line items.
+Item scope is built into their core logic — the discount only applies to the qualifying items, leaving other cart items untouched.

-This is why a Volume Discount has rich product selection built into the Discount tab itself, while a % Off Order doesn’t — it doesn’t need it.
+This is why a Volume discount has rich item selection upstream of the Rewards section, while a % off the cart doesn't — it doesn't need it.

 User role is Wholesale OR User role is VIP